I can still remember coming up with crazy short stories when I was 7 years old.

 Your story makes you unique.
 We’re all afraid of the same things.
 We all have the same desires.
 Your story allows the right people to connect with you, to relate to you.

-When I wrote, How I Made Over $100,000 Online Doing What I Love, I knew I would get criticized at some point, because books about money, and especially online business, so often do.
+When I wrote, How I Made Over $100,000 Online Doing What I Love (no longer in print), I knew I would get criticized at some point, because books about money, and especially online business, so often do.

 I almost didn’t publish it.
 I had doubts.
 My story felt mundane.
 I couldn’t see who would want to read it.